Aloha! My favorite type of recipe is the type that promises to be easy. These easy Hawaiian Haystacks fit that description.

 What if half of the stuff you tried to eat just didn’t taste good to you?
 And then some big person tries to force, cajole, punish, or bribe you into eating those foods every single day?

 My kids would say their favorite part about these low carb Hawaiian Haystacks is that they get to choose.

 These days, I’m leaning more toward healthy build-your-own meals like this for that exact reason.

 Another reason I’m posting this right now is because I miss Hawaii.
-Never did I ever think I’d ever go.
+Never did I ever think I’d get to go.

-We had the chance to go last month when a dear friend was getting married and it took us too long to get things arranged, so the wedding cruise ended up being full.
-We’d already bought my mom’s ticket to come watch the kiddos for us.
+I had the chance to go last month when a dear friend was getting married and it took too long to get things arranged, so the wedding cruise ended up being full.
+I’d already bought my mom’s ticket to come watch the kiddos for me.

-Oahu wrapped its arms around me, comforted me in my sadness at missing my friend’s special day, and made me want to live there forever.
+Oahu wrapped its warm tropical arms around me, comforted me in my sadness at missing my friend’s special day, and made me want to live there forever.

 The funny thing is that Hawaiian Haystacks are not…exactly…Hawaiian.